bluebaroncanada/oidc-issue/Readme.md

 # The two files that matter

-All that should matters is the `node-oidc-provider/example/support/configuration.js` and `api/Program.cs` files.
+All that should matter is the `node-oidc-provider/example/support/configuration.js` and `api/Program.cs` files.
 For the client config look at `client/src/app/auth.config.ts` and `client/src/app/app.component.ts`.

 ```
 builder.Services.AddAuthentication(BearerTokenDefaults.AuthenticationScheme).AddBearerToken(options =>